nefzina/1st_responsive_design_flexbox/README.md

 ### Continued development

-I'm still in the beginning of my learning journey so i still have a lot to learn inn html and css and i need to start learning javascript.
+I'm still in the beginning of my learning journey so i still have a lot to learn in html and css and i need to start learning javascript.

 ### Useful resources